maxonrow/mxw-sdk-js/docs/api-wallet.rst

     Creates a new Wallet instance from an existing instance, connected to a new *provider*.

 .. code-block:: javascript
-    :caption: *load wallet using private key and connect it to provider*
+    :caption: *load wallet using private key then connect to provider*

+    //load wallet using private key
     let privateKey = "0x0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef";
     let wallet = new mxw.Wallet(privateKey);

     // Connect the wallet to testnet
     let provider = mxw.getDefaultProvider("testnet");
-    let walletWithProvider = new mxw.Wallet(privateKey, provider);
+    wallet.connect(provider);

 .. _fromEncryptedJson: